uirep/micrograd.net/README.md

 ## structure

-- `Micrograd.Core/` - the actual library (like 300 lines)
+- `Micrograd.Core/` - the actual library (now with GPU backend)
-- `Micrograd.Tests/` - 37 tests that all pass somehow
+- `Micrograd.Tests/` - tests that all pass somehow
 - `Micrograd.Examples/` - demos including XOR that gets 100% accuracy
+  - `Program.cs` - main examples (CPU Value-based + GPU Tensor-based)
+  - `TensorProgram.cs` - GPU tensor operations with automatic CPU fallback
+  - `GpuBenchmark.cs` - heavy GPU performance testing
+  - `QuickGpuTest.cs` - quick matrix multiplication benchmarks

+## requirements

+- .NET 9.0
+- NVIDIA GPU + CUDA drivers (for GPU acceleration)
+- falls back to CPU if no GPU available

 ## notes

 - it works
+- GPU acceleration actually works really well
-- probably don't use this for anything important
+- probably still don't use this for anything important
-- pure C#, no dependencies
+- ManagedCuda dependency for the GPU magic
-- educational purposes and/or mild entertainment
+- educational purposes and/or mild entertainment and/or showing off your GPU

 that's it.